 While not an immediately obvious financial cost, you should consider that Flex work can be physically demanding at times—especially if you take multiple shifts per day—often lifting heavy packages, climbing flights of stairs and rushing around to meet delivery slots.

-Increased packages per delivery, tighter delivery targets and competition for blocks have created an environment that can be exhausting for even the most seasoned of couriers, and stories of drivers chugging Red Bull or skipping toilet breaks aren’t uncommon.
+Increased packages per delivery, tighter delivery targets, and fierce competition for blocks have created an environment that can be exhausting for even the most seasoned of couriers.

 What Next?